mce-technical/Uvon/README.md

 # **Uvon**
 **_Android application that is written on C# using Xamarin Forms to control robot._**

+# Structur

+### The application is made of four pages.
+1. The first is the start and connection page.
+2. The second is the page where you can see available devices after scanning the local network.
+From here you can add any device you        want to your favourite devices page.
+3. The next is the page where you can see your favourite devices.
+Here you can delete any device you want.
+4. The last page is the robot control page.
+Here you can see robot's camera preview, enable/disable robot's motor drivers, drive it, enable/disable UV light and see some information about robot state.

 # Usage
 ### Open application: there are a few options to connect to your host.
 1. If you know your server/robot's ip address, you can enter it and click on **_Submit_** button.